DJFancyAl/Fancy-Javascript-Pong/README.md

 The game was built with pure HTML, CSS, and JavaScript.

-**HTML - ** to make such a game with so much fast paced movement, it quickly became clear that I would need something more than HTML elements (DIVs, SPANs, etc.) to make the game work.
-The solution was the HTML [<Canvas> element](https://www.w3schools.com/graphics/canvas_intro.asp).
+**HTML -** to make such a game with so much fast paced movement, it quickly became clear that I would need something more than HTML elements (DIVs, SPANs, etc.) to make the game work.
+The solution was the HTML <\Canvas\> element](https://www.w3schools.com/graphics/canvas_intro.asp).
 The Canvas element allows you to "draw" on the canvas using JavaScript.